 - Association of Flemish Bars (OVB)

-Committee for financial assistance to victims of deliberate acts of violence and to persons who assist them
+Committee for financial assistance for victims of intentional acts of violence and persons who assist them

-The law makes provision for state financial assistance to victims of deliberate acts of violence and to persons who assist them and, in some cases, to their relatives.
+The law makes provision for state financial assistance for victims of intentional acts of violence and persons who assist them, and, in some cases, for their relatives.

-The Committee can be contacted direct but applications can also be submitted via a ‘victim aid’ lawyer or hotline at social aid departments, a list of which is available on the website of the Federal Public Justice Department (see Index, Justice from A to Z, financial aid to victims).
+The Committee can be contacted direct, but applications can also be submitted via a lawyer or a victim hotline run by a social welfare service; a list of these is available on the website of the Federal Public Service for Justice (see Index, Justice from A to Z, financial assistance for victims).